machine0herald/Mirte_Lab_Clean/mirte_lc_nav2/README.md

 |---|---|---|
 | `n_seeds` | `30` | Number of Voronoi cells |
 | `n_iterations` | `20` | Lloyd iterations |

+### `StraightLinePath`

+Generates a single diagonal straight-line trajectory from the start pose.
+Useful for testing and calibration only.

 ---